dmfutcher/git-s3-push/README.md

 ## Installation

+git-s3-push depends on [`magicmime`](https://github.com/rakyll/magicmime), which in turn depends on `libmagic`.
+On Arch install the `file` package, on Debian based systems you need `libmagic1` and `libmagic-devel`.

 Grab a binary for your platform from the releases.
 Or check out the code, run `go get` and `go run git-s3-push.go`.

 Git must be installed on your path.